POLICIES & DISCLOSURES

 All students must do their own work.
 It is okay to study with other students, but students must answer their own quizzes/tests/final and create their own assignments and labs.

-• Doing research is highly encouraged and often required, but students must digest the information and then write it in their own words.
-Students must not copy text from another author, unless they’re quoting them for only 1-4 sentences, then credit all authors using in-text citations and a Work’s Cited page in MLA format.
+- Doing research is highly encouraged and often required, but students must digest the information and then write it in their own words.
+Students must not copy text from another author unless they’re quoting them for only 1-4 sentences, then credit all authors using in-text citations and a Works Cited page in MLA format.

-• In foreign language courses, using an online translator is not permitted for the assignments.
+- In foreign language courses, using an online translator is not permitted for the assignments.
 Students must write in the language using vocabulary they learned in the course.

 It is considered a violation of our Academic Integrity Policy to submit someone else’s work, give another student work or answers, copy or cheat in any way, or engage in any other type of plagiarism.
 All students must perform and create all their own coursework.

-All assignment submissions go through the UniCheck Plagiarism Checker to ensure that the student is submitting original work.
-The teacher will review the UniCheck Report to see where any similarities come from.
-If the similarity comes from another student’s work, then the SVHS administrator, and the supervising teacher/counselor at the students’ school will be notified.
-If the similarity comes from the Internet, the teacher will review the Work’s Cited page of the assignment.
-Depending on the percent of similarity and the completeness of the Work’s Cited page, the student and their supervising teacher will be informed and clear directions will be given as to the steps the student must take to receive credit for the assignment.
-Consequences for the violation of our academic integrity policy include: removal from SVHS courses without credit, as well as any ramifications from the policies of the student’s own school of record.
+All assignment submissions go through the a Plagiarism Checker to ensure that the student is submitting original work.
+The teacher will review the Similarity Report to see where any similarities come from.
+If the similarity comes from another student’s work, then the SVHS administrator and the supervising teacher/counselor at the students’ school will be notified.
+If the similarity comes from the Internet, the teacher will review the Works Cited page of the assignment.
+Depending on the percent of similarity and the completeness of the Work Cited page, the student and their supervising teacher will be informed, and clear directions will be given as to the steps the student must take to receive credit for the assignment.

 Lost Work Investigation Policy

-Any student claims that he/she has submitted work that was lost by the SVHS system will be taken seriously and thoroughly investigated.
+Any student who claims that he/she has submitted work that was lost by the SVHS system will be taken seriously and thoroughly investigated.
 The following facts should be considered before initiating a Lost Work Investigation:

-• The SVHS system deploys the Moodle learning management system, which has so far experienced more than 995 million course enrollments by more than 197 million students in more than 150,000 schools.
-Moodle does not have a track record of losing student work and any such “bug” would have a widespread impact on the Moodle community.
+- The SVHS system deploys the Moodle learning management system, which has so far experienced more than 995 million course enrollments by more than 197 million students in more than 150,000 schools.
+Moodle does not have a track record of losing student work, and any such “bug” would have a widespread impact on the Moodle community.
 The Moodle community consists of thousands of software developers, each with a keen interest in the integrity of the Moodle system.

-• After serving thousands of students with tens of thousands of courses, no student work has ever found to have been lost by the SVHS system.
+- After serving thousands of students with tens of thousands of courses, no student work has ever found to have been lost by the SVHS system.

-• When a student submits an assignment on the SVHS system, an email is sent to the teacher and to the student.
+- When a student submits an assignment on the SVHS system, an email is sent to the teacher and to the student.
 This email trail represents a separate and independent record from the Moodle system.

-• When a student submits an assignment on the SVHS system, it is processed by a third-party plagiarism company that checks if the assignment, or if any part of it, have been seen before.
+- When a student submits an assignment on the SVHS system, it is processed by a third-party plagiarism company that checks if the assignment, or if any part of it, have been seen before.
 If an assignment has been submitted to the SVHS system once, when it is submitted for a second time, it will show a 100% plagiarism score.
 This third-party plagiarism system acts as an independent confirmation that an assignment has been submitted.

-• The SVHS system logs all the activity of the student, recording the date and time the student performs any action in the system, together with the IP address and other information.
+- The SVHS system logs all the activity of the student, recording the date and time the student performs any action in the system, together with the IP address and other information.
 This log file tracks when students take quizzes, submit assignments, take finals, and records this data against the student’s account.

-• The SVHS system is backed up daily, and backups are retained indefinitely.
+- The SVHS system is backed up daily, and backups are retained indefinitely.
 The backups represent snapshots of all activity to date in the SVHS system, including logs and records of all student’s progress through all their courses.

-• Video conference sessions, such as those used in the conversational language courses, are recorded and archived.
+- Video conference sessions, such as those used in the conversational language courses, are recorded and archived.
 We are able to review video sessions.

 If you would like to initiate a Lost Work Investigation, please complete this form and please submit the copies of the email messages the student received when submitting the lost assignment.
 Also, please provide us with copies of the lost assignments.